 Teams should plan on arriving early if their machine takes a fair amount of set up.
-For the safety of all teams, we cannot start shooting until everyone is ready and team's cannot leave prior to last shot of the competition.
-We anticipate between 2-2:30 pm, based on start time.
+For the safety of all teams, we cannot start shooting until everyone is ready and team's cannot break down their machine on the line prior to last shot of the competition.
+We anticipate ending around 2:00pm, based on start time of 10:00am.
+If the start time is delayed it is possible the breakdown will be delayed.